 Who should attend?

-This course is designed for staff from all departments and agencies, professionals, analysts and managers who are working on maritime security issues, or who wish to gain a deeper professional understanding of this subject.
+This course is designed for staff working on maritime security issues, or those seeking a deeper professional understanding of this subject.

 • Two-day non-residential, fully-catered program

 Please click here to register or contact us at firstname.lastname@example.org for further information.

 “The course was an excellent opportunity to develop and refine my thinking on maritime security, put the burning questions on my mind to a range of experts and build my networks with colleagues across government.
 It was an enriching, stimulating and very enjoyable course that was directly applicable to my current work.”

 Ms Sandra Bourke, Manager Course Design & Delivery